River Calder, West Yorkshire

 The River Calder (/ˈkɔːldər, ˈkɒl-/) is a river in West Yorkshire, in Northern England.

-The Calder rises on Heald Moor in Lancashire close to the source of another river with the same name, and then flows east into West Yorkshire through green countryside, former woollen-mill villages and towns before joining the River Aire near Castleford.
+The Calder rises on Heald Moor in Lancashire close to the source of another river with the same name, and flows east into West Yorkshire through green countryside, former woollen-mill villages and towns before joining the River Aire near Castleford.

-The river's valley is generally known as the Calder Valley.
-The name Calderdale usually refers to the large urban and rural borough (centred on Halifax) through which the upper river flows.
-The lower reaches flow through the boroughs of Kirklees (based on Huddersfield) and Wakefield.
-However, the river does not flow through the centres of Halifax and Huddersfield, which are on the Calder's main tributaries, Hebble Brook and the River Colne respectively.
-The only large town centres through which the Calder flows are Brighouse, Mirfield, Dewsbury and the city of Wakefield.
+The valley is generally known as the Calder Valley.
+Calderdale usually refers to the large urban and rural borough (centred on Halifax) through which the upper river flows.
+The lower reaches flow through the boroughs of Kirklees and Wakefield.
+The river does not flow through the centres of Halifax or Huddersfield, which are on the Calder's main tributaries, Hebble Brook and the River Colne respectively.
+The large town centres through which the Calder flows are Brighouse, Mirfield, Dewsbury and the city of Wakefield.

-The river itself is only navigable in short sections, but these sections are connected by artificial "cuts" (e.g. Horbury Cut) to form the Calder and Hebble Navigation, a popular leisure waterway which is part of the connected inland waterway network of England and Wales.
+The river is navigable in short sections that are connected by artificial "cuts" (e.g. Horbury Cut) to form the Calder and Hebble Navigation, a leisure waterway which is part of the connected inland waterway network of England and Wales.

 Etymology

-The word ultimately derives from the Brythonic language, with most scholars agreeing that the name is a compound of two elements related to the Modern Welsh words caled (hard) and dwr (water).
-However, it is still a subject of debate if the hard element refers to the river's bed, or figuratively to the strength of its currents.
-As such two separate meanings are commonly derived with 'hard (or violent) water', or river of stones being commonly given translations.
+The word Calder derives from the Brythonic language, with most scholars agreeing that it is a compound of two elements related to the Modern Welsh words caled meaning hard and dwr meaning water.
+It is a subject of debate as to whether the hard element refers to the river's bed, or figuratively to the strength of its currents.
+Two separate meanings are commonly derived with 'hard or violent water', or river of stones being commonly given translations.

-The name 'Calder' is common in Northern Britain, being found in various places across Lancashire and Yorkshire, as well as Calderstones, Liverpool, East Calder and West Calder near Edinburgh and Calderwood near Glasgow, and as the name of the Scottish Clan Calder.
-The late survival of Celtic speaking peoples in the vicinity of the river Calder is perhaps evidenced in the names of villages such as Walsden, in upper Calderdale, which probably derives from *Walhaz Dene, meaning "Valley of the "Welsh" ('Welsh' being what the Anglo-Saxons called the native Celts who would have spoken Old Welsh).
+'Calder' is a common name in Northern Britain found in places across Lancashire and Yorkshire, as well as Calderstones, Liverpool, East Calder and West Calder near Edinburgh and Calderwood near Glasgow, and as the name of the Scottish Clan Calder.
+The late survival of Celtic speaking peoples in the vicinity of the Calder is perhaps evidenced in the names of villages such as Walsden, in upper Calderdale, which probably derives from *Walhaz Dene, meaning "Valley of the "Welsh" ('Welsh' being what the Anglo-Saxons called the native Celts who would have spoken Old Welsh).